 Candidates for officer positions must have a grade point average of 2.75 or above to be considered for office, as verified by the current executive board.
 Candidates must have at least two semesters of college remaining and be in good standing in the organization.

 Section 3c.
 Ballots

 Elections shall be by secret ballot.
 Candidates receiving the majority of votes by members present during the election meeting shall be elected to office.

 Officers shall be elected to serve one full year beginning seven (7) days after election.
 Vacancies shall be filled by following the emergency election protocol listed above (Article IV, Section 3a).

 Elected officers must perform their responsibilities as stated in this Constitution.
 If deemed unsatisfactory in their duties, the officer in question will be notified by their peer officers and

 given a grace period in which to fulfill their duties.
 If found unsatisfactory in action after this time, immediate removal from office will result.

 Section 5a.
 President

-The President is responsible for presiding over all formal meetings, excluding executive meetings.
-The President shall determine dates of the next meeting, oversee that officers of the organization discharge their duties faithfully, impartially, accurately, and promptly, make an annual report of his or her official acts and the general condition of the organization and make recommendations as he or she may deem proper.
-The office holder is responsible for overseeing the selection and involvement of committees, reading all executive board decisions deemed necessary at the following formal meeting and co-signing all checks disbursed by the treasurer.
-The president will remain neutral and not vote or discuss matters brought up at bi-weekly meetings.
+The President is responsible for presiding over all formal meetings, excluding executive board meetings.
+The President shall determine dates of meetings; oversee that officers of the organization discharge their duties faithfully, impartially, accurately, and promptly; make an annual report of his or her official acts and the general condition of the organization; and make recommendations as he or she may deem proper.
+The President is responsible for overseeing the selection and involvement of committees, reading all executive board decisions deemed necessary at the following formal meeting, and co-signing all checks disbursed by the Treasurer.
+The President will remain neutral and not vote or discuss matters brought up at bi-weekly meetings.
 All presidential candidates must have held an executive board position before running unless circumstances do not allow this stipulation to be upheld.
-No returning executive member will be forced to assume the position of president or automatically be assigned the position at any time.
+No returning executive member will be forced to assume the position of President or automatically be assigned the position at any time.